Do your products contain allergens?

 For cooking at home and pantry staples, we suggest starting with “home cook” sizes like the PET (mini), Glass Jars (small) and PCM (medium), which contain between 2oz up to 10oz and are ideal for smaller portions, family meals or taking new flavors for a taste drive.
 These sizes work great for the weekend grilling warrior and an afternoon spent BBQ’ing meat or veggies.

-For professional Chefs and restaurants, PC1 and PC5 sizes are the most cost-effective containers for fresh cut ingredients, spices and blends.
+For professional Chefs and restaurants, PC1 (large) and PC5 (extra large) sizes are the most cost-effective containers for fresh cut ingredients, spices and blends.
 These sizes range from 18oz up to 80oz and proudly display our Periodic Table of Flavor, making them the best pick for larger batches and everyday use.

 What is the best way to store my Spiceology spices, meat rubs and blends?